SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

 You have now used the Core Data Services (CDS) tools to do three things:

-1. The "Build CDS" invokes the CDS compiler that compilesany `.cds` files found in the `db` folder into `.hdbcds` files suitable for building HANA database tables.
+1. The "Build CDS" invokes the CDS compiler that compiles any `.cds` files found in the `db` folder into `.hdbcds` files suitable for building HANA database tables.
 (The CDS compiler actually does much more than this, but here we are only interested in the compilation of  database table information)

    The result of this compilation process is the `.hdbcds` files found in the `db/src/gen/` folder